-As part of its ongoing corporate social responsibility initiatives, the Company is continuing to provide local support during the current crisis through the provision of medical support and supplies to the community of Cuiú Cuiú and the maintenance of a medical outpost in the community to serve our staff, local partners and the broader community.
+As part of its ongoing corporate social responsibility initiatives, the Company has provided support to the town of Cuiú Cuiú throughout the current crisis through the provision of medical support and supplies (including masks and test-kits) to the community and the maintenance of a medical outpost in Cuiú Cuiú to serve not only our staff, but also local partners and the broader community.

-In response to the crisis, the Brazilian government has introduced various initiatives to reduce and defer payroll costs of employers such as Magellan Brazil.
-While such programs have provided significant financial relief to the Company through the reduction of its ongoing payroll costs, the Company has continued to incur payroll and other costs in Brazil while staff there have been largely idle and unable to undertake any form of exploration activity in the field.
-On May 29, 2020, The Brazilian government announced an extension of the program for a further two months through mid August (in respect of the Company).
+In response to the crisis, the Brazilian government introduced various initiatives to reduce and defer payroll costs of employers such as Magellan Brazil.
+While such programs have provided financial relief to the Company that have resulted in significant reductions in its ongoing direct and indirect payroll costs, the Company has continued to incur payroll and other costs in Brazil while staff there have been largely idle and unable to undertake any form of exploration activity in the field.
+In late May, the Brazilian government announced an extension of the program for a further two months through mid August (in respect of the Company).